 Stock et alr have suggested a management strategy as provided in Table II.
 This recommends withholding asparaginase treatment when grade 3-4 hepatotoxicity develops and then re-challenging with careful monitoring if the toxicity resolves to grade 1.
 Currently there is no data to suggest the need for dose reduction after recovering from hepatotoxicity.r

 Thrombosis and bleeding (coagulation abnormalities)

 Coagulation abnormalities may lead to haemorrhagic or more commonly, thrombotic events.
-This is due to impaired synthesis of proteins involved in coagulation and fibrinolysis, with greatest reduction in levels of plasma antithrombin (AT) and fibrinogen, and decreased levels of protein C, protein S and plasminogen.r Thrombotic and haemorrhagic events occur most commonly in the CNS (e.g. cerebral venous thrombosis), while PE and DVT have also been reported.
+This is due to the impaired synthesis of proteins involved in coagulation and fibrinolysis, with the greatest reduction in levels of plasma antithrombin (AT) and fibrinogen, and decreased levels of protein C, protein S and plasminogen.r Thrombotic and haemorrhagic events occur most commonly in the CNS (e.g. cerebral venous thrombosis), while PE and DVT have also been reported.
 Cerebral venous sinus thrombosis is primarily as a consequence of antithrombin depletion.r The incidence of thrombotic events associated with asparaginase administration in adults with ALL, has been reported at 4.2 to 9.3%.r

 Haemostatic function should be monitored and replacement therapy initiated depending on absolute levels and clinical condition.
 (See Monitoring section below ) Patients presenting with neurologic symptoms should be investigated promptly.